akyrillidis/comp414-514/project.md

 #### **Topic 1: Efficient Model Adaptation and Low-Rank Training**
 The rise of massive foundation models has made full fine-tuning computationally prohibitive.
 This area explores parameter-efficient techniques that modify only a small fraction of a model's weights.

 **Project Focus:** This project is heavily **implementation-focused**.
-The goal is to implement and compare two or more recent LoRA-like methods.
+The goal is to implement and compare three or more recent LoRA-like methods.
 A successful project would involve fine-tuning a small-to-medium language model (e.g., GPT-2, Llama-2-7B) on a downstream task and benchmarking the methods on both task performance (e.g., accuracy) and computational efficiency (memory usage, training time).

 - **Core Papers:**
   - [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)